websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/creating-workflow-tasks.md

 ![The single approver definition has two task nodes.](./creating-workflow-tasks/images/01.png)

 Task nodes are often the most complex parts of a workflow definition.
-They can have Assignments which can assign the task to users or a Resource Action (see [Using Task Nodes](./assigning-task-nodes.md)).
+They can have Assignments which can assign the task to users or a Resource Action (see [Assigning Task Nodes](./assigning-task-nodes.md)).

-Task nodes also contain Notifications and Actions--to which complexity can be added with [scripts](../../developer-guide/using-the-script-engine-in-workflow.md).
+Task nodes also contain Notifications and Actions--both of which support [workflow scripts](../../developer-guide/using-the-script-engine-in-workflow.md).
 See [Configuring Workflow Actions and Notifications](./configuring-workflow-actions-and-notifications.md).

 When the review is finished and the approved transition is triggered, the workflow advances to the next node.
-In the Single Approver process, it simply moves to the Approved End node.
+In the Single Approver process, it moves to the Approved nd node.

 ## Creating the Single Approver Workflow